 Cash payments received in advance of P4P services are recorded as customer deposits.
 The distributors and customers are not entitled to any cash redemption for unused Baidu Currency units in their accounts with us.
-The amount of cash received relating to our unused Baidu Currency is recorded as customers' deposits and accounted for as a liability of our company until the Baidu Currency is used, at which point the corresponding cash amount is recorded as revenue.
+The amount of cash received relating to our unused Baidu Currency is recorded as customers' deposits and accounted for as a liability of our company.
+When the Baidu Currency is used, the corresponding cash amount is recorded as revenue.
+In the event the Baidu Currency is not used, the corresponding cash amount would remain as a liability of our company.
+Historically, we have not had material aggregate corresponding cash amount for the unused Baidu Currency that was outstanding for an extended period of time.
+As a result, we do not have an accounting policy in this regard.

-- (2) Other Performance-based Online Marketing Services.
+(2) Other Performance-based Online Marketing Services.
 For online marketing services based on performance criteria other than click-throughs (such as the number of telephone calls brought to our customers, the number of users registered with our customers, or the minimum number of click-throughs), we recognize revenues when (i) the specified performance criteria are met and (ii) applicable revenue recognition criteria as prescribed by SAB 104 (i.e. when there is persuasive evidence of an arrangement, delivery or services to be provided have been performed, fee is fixed or determinable and collection is reasonably assured) are satisfied.
-Payments received prior to the performance of services are recorded as customer deposits. - (3) Time-based Online Advertising Services.
+Payments received prior to the performance of services are recorded as customer deposits.

+(3) Time-based Online Advertising Services.
 For time-based online advertising services such as text links, banners or other forms of graphical advertisement, we recognize revenues in accordance with SAB 104 on a pro-rata basis over the advertisement period, commencing on the date the customer's advertisement is posted.
 For certain time-based contractual agreements, we may also provide certain performance guarantees, in which case, we recognize revenues at the later of the expiration of the duration of the advertisement period and the satisfaction of the performance guarantee.
 Payments received prior to performance of services are recorded as customer deposits.